Running DiskDigger in Linux

 $ wget https://diskdigger.org/diskdigger_linux_arm64.zip

-And then proceed to unzip it and execute it with sudo:
+And then proceed to unzip it and execute it:

 Here is DiskDigger running in Xubuntu 24, for example: